gstlaurent/hintgralison/README.txt

 keep track of what suggestions players are making.
 Consequently, it can't guess what cards or strategies might be lurking within opposing hands and minds.

+4. Doesn't learn from wrong accusations.
+If another player makes an accusation that is wrong, then you have to just tell Dr. Clue to skip that player on that turn (and on subsequent turns, too, since that player no longer gets turns).
+So the database does not get updated and it learns nothing ... but YOU might.

 ****************************************************